Rose is an enthusiastic writer and reader who publishes articles most Thursdays. She enjoys all book genres, especially drama and fantasy.

 What’s the Big Deal?

 As a winner of the 2018 John Newberry Medal and Edgar Award for Young Adult Literature, Long Way Down by Jason Reynolds has been pushing attention to black lives and gun violence since its publication in 2017.
-Aside from the important topics that Long Way Down covers, the story is also told in unique, poetic-but-factual prose—basically non-rhyming poetry—that’s easy and pleasing to digest.
-Reynolds, the author, is well known for writing honest accounts of black youth in novels, thus enlightening readers and helping all of us to understand the world around us just that much more.
+The story is told in unique, poetic-but-factual prose—basically non-rhyming poetry—that’s easy and pleasing to digest.
+Reynolds, the author, is well known for writing honest accounts of black youth in his novels, thus enlightening readers and helping all of us to understand the world around us just that much more.

 In fifteen-year-old Will’s neighborhood, there are rules: